atwj/stripe-sa-takehome/README.md

 ### Challenges Faced
-There was only one challenge that I faced while implementing the payments feature.
-I could not retrieve the charge ID from the result of calling `stripe.confirmCardPayment(...)` in `checkout.js` after the payment has been confirmed.
+The main challenge encountered while implementing the payments feature was retrieving the charge ID from the result of calling `stripe.confirmCardPayment(...)` in `checkout.js` after the payment has been confirmed.

     stripe.confirmCardPayment(form.dataset.secret, {